 Tell us about your background and what led you to Paladino.

 I’ve been interested in architecture since high school, when I took elective AutoCAD classes and completed a senior project on sustainability while shadowing a developer.
-At Washington State, I took an architecture history class while I was earning a degree in Communications, with a focus on PR.
+At Washington State, I completed architecture history classes while I was earning a degree in Communications, with a focus on PR.

 I spent the last 4 years at Metia, a global B2B technology marketing firm, where I produced customer case studies, managed marketing campaigns, and oversaw website development.
 A few months ago, I saw that my former colleague Deborah Hanamura was looking for a new teammate at Paladino.
 The more I learned about Paladino, the more I wanted to be part of its mission.
 I’m thrilled to be part of the Paladino family!